Holidays Act programme (Schools payroll)

 Compliance with the Holidays Act will require a range of solutions, including system, process and practice changes.

-After historic errors are corrected, the Ministry is committed to paying remediation on an ongoing basis until the schools payroll is compliant with legislation.
+After historic errors are addressed, the Ministry is committed to paying remediation on an ongoing basis until the schools payroll is compliant with legislation.

 Holidays Act review